 - Peanut butter: These don't have a strong peanut butter taste.
 Be sure to use a natural, drippy one.
 I've also made these with tahini and almond butter.
 They took a bit longer to cook but were still amazing!

-- Cacao: For all the chocolatey goodness.
+- Cacao: I love the benefits of raw cacao and all the chocolatey goodness.
 Regular unsweetened baking cocoa powder works great, too.

 - Chocolate chips: For more chocolate flavor and nice texture.
 You can use semi sweet or Hu Kitchen date-sweetened chocolate chips if you want to keep it 100% naturally sweetened.